When it comes to child custody matters, the state of Alaska possesses unique issues unlike many of the states in the lower 48.

 Child custody and visitation rights are one of the most contentious issues in any divorce.
 Fathers like you desperately want to be a part of their child’s life.

 We can help make sure you are treated fairly and your voice is heard.
 With decades of experience exclusively advocating for fathers, at Family Law Center for Men, we are confident we can protect your rights.
+One benefit of working with our experienced attorneys is that we help fathers obtain fair custody outcomes and provide guidance to determine the best course of action for your specific situation.

 Let us help – contact us today!